 The most significant exception to the practice of drilling before consultation is found in the state of New York.
-There, Governor Cuomo has imposed a moratorium on fracking, which has delayed a long-awaited decision on whether to allow slick water horizontal hydraulic fracturing for natural gas drilling in the state.
-Before allowing industry to move forward in the state, New York's Department of Environmental Conservation must conduct a review of a health impact analysis and advise the governor on its findings (Esch, 2012).
+There, Governor Cuomo has imposed a moratorium on fracking, which has delayed a long-awaited decision on whether to allow this technology for natural gas drilling in the state (Esch, 2012).
+The New York Department of Health is currently reviewing a report by New York's Department of Environmental Conservation.
+As of 2014, the moratorium has been in force for six years..